-In the northern part of the region, NCC is protecting some of the last Great Lakes coastal wilderness in places such as Lake Superior, Cockburn Island and the Bruce Peninsula.
+In the northern part of the region, NCC is protecting some of the last Great Lakes coastal wilderness in places such as Lake Superior, Cockburn Island, Vidal Bay and the Bruce Peninsula.
 In southern Ontario, NCC is leading some of the region’s largest land protection and restoration projects, including on Pelee Island and north of Long Point.

 NCC’s work in the Frontenac Arch in eastern Ontario is helping protect the continental corridor between Algonquin Park and the Adirondack Mountains in New York State.